A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Benchmark

 \subsubsection{\textbf{Xception}}

-Inception modules inspired the creation of the Xception model, which can be defined as an intermediate step between regular convolution and the depthwise separable convolution operation~\cite{chollet2017xception}.
-The proposed architecture replaces the standard inception modules with depthwise separable convolutions, and also have residual connections.
-The Xception architecture has the same number of parameters as InceptionV3 but outperforms it on the ImageNet~dataset~\cite{deng2009imagenet}.
+Xception model was inspired by inception modules, being defined as an intermediate step between convolution and depthwise separable convolution operation~\cite{chollet2017xception}.
+The proposed architecture replaces the standard inception modules with depthwise separable convolutions and residual connections.
+The Xception is similar to InceptionV3 in terms of parameters but outperforms it on the ImageNet~dataset~\cite{deng2009imagenet}.

-\subsection{Multi-task Learning}
+\subsection{Multi-Task Learning}

-Multi-task learning uses the domain information of related tasks as an inductive bias to improve generalization~\cite{caruana1997multitask}.
-A Multi-task network can learn several tasks using a shared \gls{cnn} model, where each task can help the generalization for other tasks.
+Multi-task learning improves generalization using the domain information of related tasks as an inductive bias~\cite{caruana1997multitask}.
+This architecture learns several tasks using a shared \gls*{cnn} model, where each task can help the generalization of other tasks.
 Caruana~\cite{caruana1997multitask} introduced the Multi-task learning concept and evaluated it in different domains, demonstrating that this method can achieve better results than single-task learning models for related tasks.
-In deep neural networks, multi-task learning can be performed by using hard or soft parameter sharing~\cite{ruder2017multideep}.
-The most common one is the hard parameter sharing, where all the hidden (convolutional) layers weights are shared, i.e., the model learns a single representation for all tasks.
-Then, different tasks use these shared features by adding some layers for each specific task.
-On the other hand, in soft parameter sharing one model is employed for each task.
+In deep neural networks, multi-task learning can be performed by two different setups: hard or soft parameter sharing~\cite{ruder2017multideep}.
+All the hidden (convolutional) layer weights are shared in the hard parameter sharing, i.e., the model learns a single representation for all tasks.
+In this configuration, it is also possible to add specific layers for different tasks~\cite{laroca2021towards}.
+On the other hand, each task is processed by a different model in the soft parameter sharing.
 Then, the parameters of these models are regularized to encourage similarities among them.

-As shown in Fig.~\ref{fig:multiclass}, our Multi-task network shares all convolutional layers and some dense layers.
+As shown in Fig.~\ref{fig:multitask}, our Multi-task network shares all convolutional layers and some dense layers.
 The model has exclusive dense layers for each task, followed by the prediction layers, using the softmax cross-entropy as function~loss.

 In this work, based on the results of multi-class classification, we employ MobileNetV2 as the base model on our multi-task approach.
 Furthermore, as detailed in Table~\ref{tab:multitask-architecture}, we build our multi-task model with hard parameter sharing for the following $5$ tasks: (i)~class prediction, (ii)~age rate, (iii)~gender, (iv)~eye side, and (v)~smartphone model.